mbieniek101/Spotify-Lyric-Sentiment-Analyzer/README.md

 # Hackathon

+This is a forked copy of the UB Hackathon project I worked on in 2023.
+We had fun learning and experimenting with our knowledge of web design and working with APIs and the associated challenges with applying these skills in a way we never have before.

 Idea
 ==
 With the ability of music to convey emotion, a person's music history can directly correlate to their mood.
 Wouldn't you want to know what kind of mood you've had throughout the day?